joseph-468/rotating-shield-game/README.md

 # How to play
 Install pygame with "pip install pygame" or through the requirements.txt file \
+Download the zip file, extract and then run main.py \
 Use WASD to rotate and catch the bullets

 # About